XiaolingLuo/RV-ESA/README.md

+# RV-ESA
+RV-ESA: A Novel Computer-Aided Elastic Shape Analysis System for Retinal Vessels in Diabetic Retinopathy

 addPath.m: run this file before starting. thinning_binImage.m: Skeletonize the binary graph of retinal vessels. extract_curve.m: The adjacency matrix is constructed according to the skeletonized graph, and the points and edges are found.